root-project/jsroot/docs/JSROOT.md

 ### Migration v5 -> v6

-In JSROOT v6 release some many incompatible changes were done.
+In JSROOT v6 release many incompatible changes were done.

 Main script was renamed to `JSRoot.core.js`.
-Old `JSRootCore.js` script left to provide partial compatibility with old applications, but will be removed in future JSROOT v6.2.
-All URL parameters for main script will be ignored, to load JSROOT functionality one should use `JSROOT.require` function.
+Old `JSRootCore.js` was deprecated and removed in v6.2.
+All URL parameters for main script ignored now, to load JSROOT functionality one should use `JSROOT.require` function.
 To create standard GUI, `JSROOT.buildGUI` function has to be used.

 Instead of `JSROOT.JSONR_unref` one can use `JSROOT.parse`.
 If object is provided to `JSROOT.parse` it just replaces all references which were introduced by `TBufferJSON::ToJSON()` method.

 Instead of `JSROOT.console` one should use `console.log`.
 Instead of `JSROOT.alert` one should use `console.error`.

-Many settings where moved from `JSROOT.gStyle` to `JSROOT.settings` object.
+Many settings were moved from `JSROOT.gStyle` to `JSROOT.settings` object.
 It was done to keep only TStyle-related members in `JSROOT.gStyle`.

-Painter classes were renamed and made public:
+Basic painter classes were renamed and made public:
    - `JSROOT.TBasePainter` -> `JSROOT.BasePainter`
    - `JSROOT.TObjectPainter` -> `JSROOT.ObjectPainter`